What is the Freedom of Information and Protection of Privacy Act?

 The City only collects personal information when there is clear authority to do so or when collecting the information is related directly to and is necessary for an operating program.
 The City must collect the information directly from you unless the City has legal authority to collect the information from another source.

 The personal information that the City collects must only be used for the purpose for which it was collected or for a use which is consistent with the reason why it is collected.
 The City may also use or disclose personal information in other ways but only if there is legal authority to do so.
 We do have security measures in place to protect your personal information from unauthorized use or disclosure.

 If you think that the City has incorrect personal information about you, such as error or omission, you have the right to request that the City correct the information.
 Please contact the City Clerk to discuss this request.

 What if I do not agree with a decision regarding my request?

 You have a right to contact the Information and Privacy Commissioner, if you have been denied access to any record or part of a record, if you are dissatisfied with how your request was handled or if you have concerns about the protection of your personal information.

 What does the Information and Privacy Commissioner do?

-The Information and Privacy Commissioner (the “Commissioner’) is an officer of the Provincial Legislature who is independent from government.
+The Information and Privacy Commissioner (the “Commissioner’) is an officer of the Provincial Legislature who is independent from the government.
 The Commissioner has the authority to investigate matters concerning FOIPPA and make rulings based on the results of those investigations.
 The Commissioner may review the City’s decisions about a request for records, order the City to release or withhold records, investigate a complaint, require the City to take steps to protect your privacy better, or conduct audits and investigations to ensure compliance with FOIPPA.
-The Commissioner may review any decision or act relating to a request for records, including decisions to release records, make corrections, time extensions and fees.
+The Commissioner may review any decision or act relating to a request for records, including decisions to release records, make corrections, time extensions, and fees.
 However, the Commissioner cannot make monetary awards to complainants or penalize the City in other ways.